-|Delta Air Lines||35,000-40,000||N/A||120,000-250,000|
+|Delta Air Lines||35,000-40,000||170,000-285,000||N/A|

 Business/first class is a better deal when redeeming free flights

-This holds true for both domestic and international flights.
+This holds true primarily for international flights.

 How many credit card miles do you need for a free flight?

-Travel rewards cards that earn you miles — like the Capital One Venture Rewards Credit Card and the Chase Sapphire Preferred® Card — aren't tied to a specific airline.
-However, they can still get you an award flight.
-These miles are either used by redeeming them for flights through your credit card's travel portal, or they're redeemed retroactively to pay off travel purchases made on your credit card.
+- Miles: Some cards earn "miles" — like the Discover it® Miles — that aren't really miles as we've described.
+These "miles" can be redeemed for flights through your credit card's travel portal, or they're redeemed retroactively to pay off travel purchases made on your credit card.
 That means you would use the card to pay for the airfare, taxes included and then use any miles you accumulate on your account to pay off those charges.

 The benefit of the last method, over co-branded credit cards, is that your flight can be completely free, as generic travel miles will also cover any international taxes or fuel surcharges.
 You can also fly with a wide range of different airlines, which offers more flexibility.